We just open sourced flanker, our Python email address and MIME parsing library

 What else is different about flanker.mime from email.parser?

 Parsing in addresslib is a really powerful feature, and you can dig into the docs to see everything you can do.
 Another really cool feature of addresslib is the validate function.
-This is a major part of our email validation service.
+This is a major part of our email verification service.

 Validation includes the parsing steps outlined in the docs, plus:

 Once an address is parsed, the validator attempts a DNS lookup on the domain.
 MX records are checked first, if they don’t exist, the validator will fall back to A records.
 If neither MX or A records exist, the address is considered invalid.
 By default, flanker uses the dnsq library (also written by Mailgun) to perform DNS lookups, however, use of dnsq is not required.
 Any DNS lookup library can be used as long as it conforms to the same interface as that of a Python dictionary.
 See flanker/addresslib/drivers/dns_lookup.py for an example.

 If the DNS lookup in the previous step returned a valid MX or A record, that address is checked to ensure that a Mail Exchanger responds on port 25.
 If no Mail Exchanger responds, the domain is considered invalid.
 DNS Lookup and MX existence checks are expensive, and the result of the above two steps can be cached to improve performance.
 Flanker, by default, uses Redis for this cache, but use of Redis is not required.
 Similar to the DNS lookup library, any cache can be used here, as long as the interface is the same as that of a Python dictionary.
 See flanker/addresslib/drivers/redis_cache.py for an example.